 We were all impressed with the flair and professionalism with which you delivered the training.
 It is especially difficult to train lawyers (as you well know) - especially if they are in argumentative mood(!).

-The MDP has been well received and worth the investment.
+The Management Development Programme has been well received and worth the investment.
 We will try to maintain the standards and approach you have introduced.